 ‘Men can express themselves, while we are being told to be silent since we were born,’ Amani fiercely explains.
 Women represent roughly half of the world’s population, but too often decisions are made for women instead of by women, according to the Libyan blogger.
 ‘That is why I think it is so important for us to speak up.
 This isn’t a world of only men, they need to listen too.’
 Her husband Siraj, unlike many Libyan men, has supported Amani in her quest to raise her voice.
 ‘I wouldn’t vlog if it wasn’t for Siraj,’ says Amani, who considers herself lucky to have a loving, and technically advanced husband who shoots, edits and manages the channel with her.

-The fact that speaking up entails that she constantly needs to look over her shoulder doesn’t bother her.
+The fact that speaking up means she constantly needs to look over her shoulder doesn’t bother her.
 ‘I genuinely feel unsafe and the anger I have noticed, especially in the early days of my vlogging, frightens me, but I’m not planning to give in to the threats.’

-Within this programme, Huna Libya is a safe online platform were restrictive social norms are challenged by engaged men and women like Amani, while the Libyan youth is given an opportunity to voice their thoughts and opinions.
+Within this programme, Huna Libya is a safe online platform were restrictive social norms are challenged by engaged men and women like Amani, while young Libyans are given an opportunity to voice their thoughts and opinions.
 By openly discussing difficult and sometimes controversial topics through this project, Amani initiates dialogue and encourages other women to speak up.
-A clear example of her successful approach, is a video wherein she advices how women can choose the right partner.
+A clear example of her successful approach, is a video wherein she advises how women can choose the right partner.
 After publishing the vlog, both men and women constructively participated in an online debate.

 Amani underlines the importance of such developments in the current times of division.
 ‘We are in great need of a world, wherein we collaborate, wherein men and women are represented equally and wherein both sexes complement one another.’